-Make sure you pay attention to any communication you receive from your health fund in the lead up to April 1st and if you aren’t sure, give them a call.
+Make sure you pay attention to any communication you receive from your health fund and if you aren’t sure, give them a call.
 If you are notified that your premium is set to increase, this should be your prompt to review your policy to make sure you are still happy with it.

 Alternatively, you may be able to find a different policy that offers better value for the same price.
 Or it may be time to make some changes to your current policy to better suit it to your current health needs and budget, such as removing cover for things you no longer need or increasing your excess.

 If you are in a position to do so, pre-paying your annual premium upfront for a full year before your premium rise takes effect will lock in your current rate for another 12 months.

 Also keep in mind that if you are struggling to pay your premiums due to financial pressures, you may be eligible for hardship support with your current fund.
 In many cases hardship support means you cannot use your cover but keep your waiting periods so it’s a good idea to speak directly to your fund about what help may be available.

-Many Aussies are under increased financial pressure right now so it is understandable that many policy holders may be questioning the value of private health insurance, particularly given the restrictions on elective surgeries during 2020 and 2021.
-But while the past year saw many Aussies struggle financially, if 2021 taught us anything it’s just how important our health, and health system, really is.
+Many Aussies may be under increased financial pressure right now so it is understandable that many policy holders may be questioning the value of private health insurance.
+But if the last few years has taught us anything, it’s just how important our health, and health system, really is.

 If you are struggling to justify the cost of private cover, look to switch before you ditch.
 It is important to remember that if you cancel your hospital cover entirely and then want to re-join down the track, you will have to re-serve waiting periods and, depending on your age, may be stung with higher premiums due to Lifetime Health Cover (LHC) loading.